-2.1.17 Kvaal.
-It is interesting to note that Lieb's convex formulation of exact DFT, the essence of which is succinctly described in contribution (2.1.13), does not rely in any way on the classical Hohenberg-Kohn theorems to establish duality of ρ and ν .
+(2.1.18) Kvaal: It is interesting to note, that in Lieb's convex formulation of exact DFT, the essence of which is succinctly described in contribution (2.1.14), does not rely in any way on the classical Hohenberg-Kohn theorems to establish duality of $\rho$ and v.
 Neither are the theorems necessary for the derivation of exact Kohn-Sham theory.
-While the original Hohenberg-Kohn theorems are now established rigorously, albeit with mild assumptions on the potential,33 it is my opinion much easier to say that the Legendre transform of $E[\nu]$ is the essence and foundation of DFT, from both a mathematical and a physical point of view.
-Lammert has pointed out that the Hohenberg-Kohn density-potential correspondence map is quite ill-behaved.34 Nearby ν -representable densities may have wildly different potentials, and thus fundamental arguments that rely on, for example, some kind of differentiation of ν as a function of ρ are not useful, at least for exact DFT.34
+While the original Hohenberg-Kohn theorems are now established rigorously, albeit with mild assumptions on the potential, it is my opinion much easier to say that the Legendre transform of E[v] is the essence and foundation of DFT, from both a mathematical and a physical point of view.
+Lammert has pointed out that the Hohenberg-Kohn density-potential correspondence map is quite ill-behaved.
+32 Nearby v-representable densities may have wildly different potentials, and thus fundamental arguments that rely on, for example, some kind of differentiation of v as a function of $\rho$ are not useful, at least for exact DFT.
+32

-2.1.18 Laestadius.
-With recent development of uniquecontinuation from sets of measure zero, in particular by Garrigue,35 I regard the Hohenberg-Kohn theorem as rigorous, albeit with some limitations.
-In particular, certain L^p spaces need to be considered for the potentials - for example, Theorem 30 in ref.
-33 is a Hohenberg-Kohn result with all previous gaps filled, although it is not given for $L^{3/2} + L^{\infty}$.
+(2.1.19) Laestadius: With recent development of unique-continuation from sets of measure zero, in particular by Garrigue, $^{33}$ I regard the Hohenberg-Kohn theorem as rigorous, albeit with some limitations.
+In particular, certain $L^p$ spaces need to be consider for the potentials - for example, Theorem 30 in ref.
+31 is a Hohenberg-Kohn result with all previous gaps filled, although it is not given for $L^{3/2} + L^{\infty}$ .

-Furthermore, comparing the situation with paramagneticcurrent DFT, where the lack of a (corresponding) Hohenberg- Kohn theorem has been established by Capelle and Vignale,36 it is striking that although ($\rho_j \mathbf{j}p$) determines the nondegenerate ground state, if degeneracies are allowed, then the level of degeneracy is not determined.37 A given ($\rho_j \mathbf{j}p$) can therefore be associated with two different Hamiltonians (in fact, infinitely many) that may have different numbers of degenerate ground states.
+Furthermore, comparing the situation with paramagnetic-current DFT, where the lack of a (corresponding) Hohenberg-Kohn theorem has been established by Capelle and Vignale, it is striking that although $(\rho, \mathbf{j}p)$ determines the nondegenerate ground state, if degeneracies are allowed, then the level of degeneracy is not determined.
+A given $(\rho, \mathbf{j}p)$ can therefore be associated with two different Hamiltonians (in fact, infinitely many)

+that may have different numbers of degenerate ground states.
 (Of course, this doesn't stop the constrained search, which remains well defined.)
 In DFT, the extra layer of a Hohenberg-Kohn theorem (not just the first part of a constrained search) rules out such situations.
 I view the Hohenberg-Kohn theorem as a gold reserve - it is perhaps unexciting and just sits in the vault but is, on the other hand, good to have in certain extreme situations.

-2.1.19 Helgaker.
-Regarding the Hohenberg-Kohn theorem in DFT, it is interesting to see what role it plays within the Legendre-Fenchel formulation of DFT.
-The condition for a minimizing density in the Hohenberg-Kohn variation principle as given in contribution (2.1.13) is $-v \in \partial F[\rho]$ where $\partial F[\rho]$ is the subdifferential of F at ρ - that is, the collection of potentials with ground-state density ρ .
-Likewise, the condition for a maximizing potential in the Lieb variation principle is $\rho \in \partial E[v]$, where the subdifferential of E at v is the collection of all ground-state densities of v.
+(2.1.20) Helgaker: Regarding the role of the Hohenberg-Kohn theorem in DFT, it is interesting to see what role it plays within the Legendre-Fenchel formulation of DFT.
+The condition for a minimizing density in the Hohenberg-Kohn variation principle in contribution (2.1.14) is $-v \in \partial F[\rho]$ where $\partial F[\rho]$ is the subdifferential of F at $\rho$ - that is, the collection of potentials with ground-state density $\rho$ .
+Likewise, the condition for a maximizing potential in the Lieb variation principle is $\rho \in \partial E[v]$ , where the subdifferential of E at v is the collection of all ground-state densities of v.
 In fact, the two conditions are equivalent:

-$$E[\nu] = F[\rho] + (\nu|\rho) \Leftrightarrow -\nu \in \partial F[\rho] \Leftrightarrow \rho \in \partial E[\nu].$$ (6)
+$$E[v] = F[\rho] + (v|\rho) \iff -v \in \partial F[\rho] \iff \rho \in \partial E[v]. \tag{6}$$